Tantalor93/dnspyre/README.md

 * benchmark DNS servers with uneven random load from provided high volume resources (see `/data` resources and `--probability` option)
 * plot benchmark results via CLI histogram or plot the benchmark results as boxplot, histogram, line graphs and export them via all kind of image formats (png, svg, pdf)

-## Warning

-While `dnspyre` is helpful for testing round trip latency via public networks, the code was primarily created to provide an [apachebench](https://en.wikipedia.org/wiki/ApacheBench) style tool for testing your own infrastructure.

-It is thus very easy to create significant DNS load with non default settings.
-**Do not do this to public DNS services**.
-You will most likely flag your IP.

 ## Installation
 using `brew`
 ```